-Participants will obtain enrollment and informational materials from the selected F/EA organization under contract with OLTL.
-In addition, the F/EA is responsible for providing orientation and training to the participant prior to employing their direct care worker.
-Orientation is based upon a standard curriculum developed by OLTL and includes the following:
+Participants will obtain enrollment and informational materials from the CHC-MCO or selected F/EA organization under contract with the CHC-MCO.
+In addition, the CHC-MCO or F/EA is responsible for providing orientation and training to the participant prior to employing their direct care worker.
+Orientation is based upon a standard curriculum approved by OLTL and includes the following:

-- Review of the information and forms contained in both the Employer and Direct Care Worker enrollment packets and how they should be completed - The role and responsibilities of the common law employer; - The role and responsibilities of the F/EA; - The process for receipt and processing timesheets and employee payroll checks; - The process for resolving issues and complaints; and - The process for reviewing workplace safety issues.
+- Review of the information and forms contained in both the Employer and Direct Care Worker enrollment packets and how they should be completed - The role and responsibilities of the common law employer; - The role and responsibilities of the F/EA; - The process for receipt and processing timesheets and employee payroll checks; - The process for resolving issues and complaints; and - The process for reviewing workplace safety issues and strategies for effective management of workplace injury prevention.